LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

       data_proj.crs = '+proj=laea +lat_0=52 +lon_0=10 +x_0=4321000 +y_0=3210000 +ellps=GRS80 +units=m +no_defs'

-   You can find ``proj4`` text versions for different projection from `spatialreference.org <http://spatialreference.org>`__.
+   You can find ``proj4`` text versions for different CRS from `spatialreference.org <http://spatialreference.org>`_.
    Each page showing spatial reference information has links for different formats for the CRS.
-Click a link that says ``Proj4`` and you will get the correct proj4 text presentation for your projection.
+Click a link that says ``Proj4`` and you will get the correct proj4 text presentation for your CRS.

 Calculating distances
 ---------------------